 - Whisk in rest of the pomegranate juice.

-- Let set for 15 minutes.
-Then gently pour over the tops of each panna cotta.
+- Let sit for 15 minutes.
+Then gently pour over the tops of each pannacotta.

 - Place back into the refrigerator until set; about 2 hours.